 Mr. Alinder’s notable matters include representing Oracle in copyright and computer fraud litigation against SAP, through the jury trial at the end of 2010.
 The $1.3 billion jury verdict for Oracle was the largest jury verdict of 2010 and the largest copyright jury verdict of all time.
-Other notable recent matters include representing Fitbit, Cisco Systems, Yelp, and Shopify in IP Enforcement and Brand Protection matters.
+Other notable recent matters include representing Avaya, Fitbit, Cisco Systems, Yelp, and Shopify in IP Enforcement and Brand Protection matters.

 Mr. Alinder is the chair of the Firm’s Pro Bono Committee.
 Most notably, he has worked on a pro bono basis with the Stanford Law School’s Center for Internet and Society, as well as with various artists and artistic foundations, including the Andy Warhol Foundation for the Visual Arts, to promote a proper balance in the law between the rights granted to intellectual property rights holders and the rights to freedom of speech and expression.

 Prior to joining Sideman & Bancroft, Mr. Alinder was a partner in the San Francisco office of what is now known as Morgan Lewis, formerly Bingham McCutchen, where he led the Northern California Pro Bono Committee and Recruiting Committee for Bingham.

 Intellectual Property Enforcement

 - Represented Oracle USA, Inc., et al. in copyright litigation matter, in the United States District Court for the Northern District of California

 - Represented Samsung in federal trademark infringement investigation and enforcement efforts

 - Represented Vivendi and Societe Francaise du Radiotelephone in trade secret misappropriation, interference, computer fraud and unfair competition action in Santa Clara County Superior Court